ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Colour dependence of SN Ia standardised magnitudes (steps)

-It is clearly noticeable in the top plots of Fig. \ref{fig:BS20} that locally blue environments/low mass host SNe~Ia are significantly fainter than locally red environments/high mass host SNe Ia, as expected given the measured local colour/global mass steps.
-We highlight that the upwards tilt of the Hubble residuals at low $c$ is a direct consequence of the errors on $c$ and not a sign of a colour dependent $\beta$.
-This is explained in more detail in Appendix \ref{ap:fitting}.
-However, unlike \cite{Brout_Scolnic_2021}, we do not observe any SN colour dependency in the shape of the residuals.
-The step amplitudes and scatter are also consistent across all colour bins.
+We replicated Fig.~6 of \cite{Brout_Scolnic_2021}, as was also done in \cite{Kelsey_2023, Popovic_2023, Wiseman_2023}.
+We thus plot in Fig. \ref{fig:BS20} the corrected Hubble residuals, magnitude step, and scatter split on environment as a function of SN colour.
+In contrast to \cite{Brout_Scolnic_2021}, but as was done in \cite{Kelsey_2023}, we considered local and global colour $(g-z)$ as well as the local stellar mass as environment tracers, in addition to the global stellar mass.
+The top plots in Fig. \ref{fig:BS20} clearly show that locally blue environments or low-mass host SNe~Ia are significantly fainter than locally red environments or high-mass host SNe Ia, as expected given the measured local colour and global mass steps.
+We highlight that the upward tilt of the Hubble residuals at low $c$ is a direct consequence of the errors on $c$ and is not a sign of a colour-dependent $\beta$.
+This is explained in more detail in appendix \ref{ap:fitting}.
+However, unlike \cite{Brout_Scolnic_2021}, we observe no SN colour dependence in the shape of the residuals.
+The step amplitudes and scatter are also consistent in all colour bins.

-To quantify the deviation of the steps from a constant (middle plot of Fig. \ref{fig:BS20}), we fit for both a constant and an affine function on the steps-SN colour relation.
+To quantify the deviation of the steps from a constant (middle plot of Fig. \ref{fig:BS20}), we fitted for both a constant and an affine function on the step-SN colour relation.
 The values for the slope of the fit and the $\Delta$AIC between a constant and an affine fit for each of the tracers are presented in Table \ref{tab:step_evolution}.
-All slopes of the steps-colour relation are less than \prov{$1\sigma$} away from zero, and for all tracers the difference in AIC between a constant and an affine function is lower than \prov{2}, making the evolution of the step with colour not supported.
-These conclusions stand when using Hubble residuals standardised with the broken-$\alpha$ from \drpaper{Ginolin et al. (2024a)}.
-The results also remain the same when reducing the number of bins.
+All slopes of the step-colour relation are smaller than $1\sigma$ away from zero, and for all tracers, the difference in the AIC between a constant and an affine function is smaller than 2.
+This does not support an evolution of the step with colour not.
+These conclusions stand when using Hubble residuals standardised with the broken-$\alpha$ from \cite{Ginolin_2024a}.
+The results also remain the same for fewer bins.

 Finally, we plot the scatter (normalised median absolute deviation, nmad) of the residuals for SNe in different environments in the bottom plots of Fig. \ref{fig:BS20}.
-We do see a slight increase in the scatter for redder SNe, which might indicate a higher dust content, as dust not only dims but also scatters SN magnitudes.
-However, we do not see a difference in scatter between SNe in different environments, as was seen in \cite{Brout_Scolnic_2021} for SNe in high/low mass hosts.
-This was also not replicated by any of the following analyses \citep{Wiseman_2022, Kelsey_2023}.
+The scatter for redder SNe increases slightly, which might indicate a higher dust content, as dust not only dims but also scatters SN magnitudes.
+However, there is no difference in the scatter between SNe in different environments, as was seen in \cite{Brout_Scolnic_2021} for SNe in high- or low-mass hosts.
+This was not replicated by any of the following analyses either \citep{Wiseman_2022, Kelsey_2023}.